cgs-earth/OregonWaterDataPortal-ETL/README.md

 # How to use

+1. Copy the `.env.example` file to `.env` and change the URL to your desired domain.
-1. Spin up the infrastructure with docker
+2. Spin up the infrastructure with docker

 ```sh
 docker compose --env-file .env up